-Modern-day Detroit offers plenty of shopping opportunities.
-From quirky boutiques to standard retail stores, there’s something here in the Motor City to satisfy every sort of shopper.
+The Motor City offers plenty of shopping opportunities nowadays — but back in the day, there were some top-notch old department stores in Detroit folks still rave about!
+From quirky boutiques to standard retail stores, there’s always been an abundance of amazing stores and shops here in the Motor City to satisfy every sort of shopper.
 There are plenty of now-defunct stores from the Detroit area that bring up all sorts of memories for lifelong residents — and we’re here to take you on a little trip down memory lane.
-Here are nine stores that you’ll surely remember if you grew up in or around Detroit.
+Here are nine department stores that you’ll surely remember if you grew up in or around Detroit, Michigan.

-Okay, Detroiters: we’re sure there are other stores we forgot to include on our list.
+Okay, Detroiters: we’re sure there are other old department stores in Detroit we forgot to include on our list.
 Please feel free to share your memories and suggestions with us in the comment section below.
 Who knows; maybe we’ll include your ideas in a future article!

 What are some other old department stores in Detroit?

 If you often find yourself wondering feeling nostalgic for days past, or wondering what happened to old department stores in Detroit such as Arlan's, we totally understand.
 If you’re a longtime Detroiter, you might have fond memories of shopping at Crowley’s or another one of Detroit’s most iconic department stores.
 Alongside competitors like Kern’s and Hudson’s, Crowley’s offered a go-to shopping spot in downtown Detroit and boasted stunning Christmas decor during the holiday season.
 The downtown location operated between 1909 and 1977, with a secondary location remaining in business until 1999.
 We miss these old department stores in Detroit, which brought so much life and business to the downtown area.